psnakhwa/Responder_Slack_Bot/DESIGN.md

 <img src="/images/arch.jpg"/>

 We will use Github REST api as an API gateway between bot and Github.
 Our project repository will be saved on the github.
 When bot receives a command, it (Node.js script) will call REST apis to request a required information (eg. people who can solve an issue, people who can be responsible for a bug, list of issues within deadline).
-As per the command bot will run an algorithm to find the right set of people to solve an issue (using issue heading, description, user's commit history, and labels) or an algorithm to find people who might be responsible for introducing or fixing a particular bug (may be using git blame and other ways).
+As per the command bot will run an algorithm to find the right set of people to solve an issue (using issue heading, description, user's commit history, and labels) or an algorithm to find people who can be good fit for reviewing particular bug fix.
 Through this bot will try to find a best possible matches.

 AWS EC2 instance will have our bot deployed.
 This is the component where all the parsing, analysis and processing will be done.
 Bot will parse a command given by user to determine what action it is supposed to execute.
-These actions may involve pulling required data from github or pushing changes to modify issues (eg. add or change assignee, create an issue)
+These actions may involve pulling required data from github or pushing changes to modify issues (eg. add or change assignee, add reviewer etc)

 **Component Diagram**

 <img src="/images/component.PNG" height="375" width="550"/>

 ## Additional Patterns
 * We will require a mixture of patterns in order to make the Bot work efficiently and accurately.
-* Two main patterns that we are going to use are Adapter and Singleton Design pattern and these are the most used design patterns used for bit design.
+* Two main patterns that we are going to use are singleton and command design pattern.

-* Our bot will act as an Adapter between Manager and GitHub issues.
-The manager will give certain commands to the Bot and the Bot will make the changes accordingly in the GitHub issues thus acting as a mediator.

-* Second pattern that we are going to use is Singleton design pattern.
+* First pattern that we are going to use is Singleton design pattern.
 As we know Singleton: defines an instance operation that lets clients access its unique interface and clients access a Singleton instance solely through Singleton’s Instance operation.
 * Obviously we cannot have more than one instance of a bot as we want to avoid race condition of multiple bots working on same command from the manager.

-So one client --> one interface --> one bot.
-Client here is not individual users, infact we can say client is “one channel with a group of managers and developers”.
+* Second pattern is command pattern.
+Command pattern is a data driven design pattern and falls under behavioral pattern category.
+A request is wrapped under an object as command and passed to invoker object.
+Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.
+Our bot will take command from user and then will decide which action to take.